To save you some time:

 Fontfabric’s font licensing system is a combination of carefully managed agreements that cover both the most common cases, as well as unusual and custom needs of individual creatives, companies, and enterprises internationally.

 When it comes to downloading a free font from our website, every single one comes with a simple licensing, which covers most commercial use cases but does not allow you to redistribute, resell or rework font files.
 When purchasing through the vendors we work with, you’ll be presented with the most popular options of font licensing.

 What are the common restrictions in font licensing?

 Apart from specific restrictions that come with each type of licensing, when it comes to the font files you are not allowed to modify, adapt, translate, reverse engineer, decompile or disassemble without the font’s owner prior written consent.
-You also may not resell or redistribute them without authorisation from the fonts’ owner.
-You may, however, create any type of designs, modify the vector outlines, create derivative works and visuals using the font itself.
+You also may not resell or redistribute them without authorization from the fonts’ owner.
+You may, however, create any type of design, modify the vector outlines, create derivative works and visuals using the font itself.

 Are fonts intellectual property?

 Yes.
 Like art, music, or literary works, fonts are designed by real people and are protected by certain intellectual property rights.
 Beyond the design itself, fonts are software products, engineered with features and flexibility that enable good design and usability.